BackofenLab/IntaRNA/README.md

 When IntaRNA is build while `pkg-config` is present, according pkg-config information is generated and installed too.

+IntaRNA's public headers require C++23.
+External consumers must therefore select `-std=c++23` (or a newer standard) in their own build; the installed pkg-config metadata supplies IntaRNA and dependency flags but deliberately does not override the consuming project's language mode.

 ## Mandatory `Easylogging++` initalization !

 Since IntaRNA makes heavy use of the `Easylogging++` library, you have to add (and adapt)